cschech/CBSD/README.md

-# Abstract
+# CBSD 0.02

-A fork of OpenBSD to address pervasive security, data integrity, and reliability problems due to a lack of adequate systems engineering.
+A new Unix variant and fork of OpenBSD 7.3 that addresses pervasive security, data integrity, and reliability problems due to a lack of adequate systems engineering.

 # Insecurity of the OpenBSD 7.3/amd64 distribution